SCorpMath

 Focused on SE tax

 This tool estimates Social Security and Medicare taxes for self-employment income.
-It does not calculate full federal income tax, state tax, QBI, credits, or deductions.
+It does not calculate full federal income tax, state tax, QBI, credits, or income tax deductions.

 W-2 wages matter